 The Grant Museum of Zoology

 An honorary mention must go to the Grant Museum of Zoology, or weird things in jars as we called it, which we also visited.
 It is a view of bizarre jars and slides of specimens, sliced, diced and bisected.
 A jar of moles anyone?
 Bisected Monkey head?
 You can read more about our visit to the Grant Museum of Zoology here.

-So, what do you think about these sights, did we get the best views in London right?
+So, what do you think about our best views in London you must see, did we get them right?